 Step 4 - Above set up will ensure that Prime orders will have the correct service allocated to them prior to printing.
 In order to make sure that the shipping label will be printed, you will also need to have correct weight and dimensions assigned to the order, as otherwise an error will be returned from Amazon.

 The most accurate way to assign correct weights and dimensions would be to assign them to Inventory items using Inventory import.

-A most common error when printing Amazon - Buy Shipping labels is an error indicating that No services are available for the consignment.
+The most common error when printing Amazon - Buy Shipping labels is an error indicating that no services are available for the consignment.
 This error is returned directly from Amazon, and the following article will allow you to troubleshoot the problem and resolve it: Shipping - Amazon Buy Shipping error GetEligibleShippingService: Error

 Submitting end of day Manifest for Royal Mail

 Amazon Buy Shipping API does not support manifesting from Linnworks.
 The manifest can still be filed in Linnworks internally for your own reference and to clear the Shipping manifest screen.
 Please note that this means that no details will be sent to the shipping vendor, and you will not be able to print the manifest documents from Linnworks.
 Therefore you will need to file and print all manifest documents via Seller Central directly.

 You may also find the following articles useful when it comes to working with Amazon SFP: